Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

 To enable early stopping in RLlib PPO training, I need to change the existing RLlib PPO training logic.
 Fortunately, I'm already customising the `do_minibatch_sgd` function to enable spans so I can implement the same early stopping logic in there as well.
 After training with early stopping, the number of iteration drops to ~30 iterations and reduces the time taken for updating the agent.
 However, the number of iterations are still more than the self implemented PPO training.

 After further investigation,  it looks like RLlib PPO implementation uses [both KL penalty and clipping simultaneously](https://github.com/ray-project/ray/issues/13837) where as my implementation only uses clipping.
-Potentially, for the RLlib PPO implementation, the mean KL divergence between old policy to new policy in a single update iteration is relatively less than my PPO implementation therfore RLlib PPO training performs more iteration until it reached the same early stopping threshold.
+Potentially, for the RLlib PPO implementation, the mean KL divergence between old policy to new policy in a single update iteration is relatively less than my PPO implementation therefore RLlib PPO training performs more iteration until it reached the same early stopping threshold.

 For now, I'm going to set the number of iteration to 30 to keep the time taken improvement.
 Then further experiment to understand the impact on the game play performance.